Eyelid Surgery Specialist

 Because a sagging brow can create the appearance of excess skin in the upper eyelid, upper eyelid lifts need to take into consideration the potential need for a browlift as well.

 LOWER EYELID LIFT (Lower Blepharoplasty)

 Aging of the lower eyelid not only results in loose and excess skin but it also develops bags (fat herniation), wrinkles and a loose or lax lateral canthal tendon.
-Thus lower eyelid lifts are very different than that of the upper eyelid and require slightly different techniques for their correction.
+Thus lower eyelid lifts are very different than that of the upper eyelid and require different anatomic considerations techniques for their correction.

 Lower Eyelid Lift (Transcutaneous Approach)

 The traditional lower eyelid lift is done by making a skin incision one millimeter below the eyelash line and extending it out into a skin crease from the corner of the eye.
 A skin-muscle flap is raised, protruding fat is either removed or transposed over the infraorbital rim and the excess skin redraped up over the eye and removed.
 In some cases, the canthal tendon of the lower eyelid may be tightened (canthopexy) or repositioned (canthoplasty) to tighten a weak lower eyelid support mechanism.